fievelk/binance-klines/README.md

 options:
   -h, --help            show this help message and exit -v, --verbose         Increase output verbosity. -v: INFO, -vv: DEBUG.
                         Default: WARNING.
   --start-date START_DATE
-                        Start downloading data from this date.
-E.g.: 2019-01-24 00:00:00
-  --end-date END_DATE   Download data up to this date.
+                        (Required) Start downloading data from this date.
+E.g.: 2019-01-24 00:00:00 --end-date END_DATE   Download data up to this date.
 E.g.: 2020-05-30 00:00:00.
                         Default: now.
   --output-dir OUTPUT_DIR
                         The data directory to store the output CSV files.
                         Default: the current directory.
   --timeframe {1m,3m,5m,15m,30m,1h,2h,4h,6h,8h,12h,1d,3d,1w,1M}
                         The frequency of the OHLCV data to be downloaded.
                         Default: 1h.
 ```

 Here is an example of how to download 1-minutes candlestick data for BTC/USDT and ETH/USDT from 18th July 2022 to 20th July 2022: